3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Glass ceiling of University of Warsaw Library in Warsaw, Poland

 For a garden with a view, make your way to the rooftop of the University of Warsaw Library.
 The library gardens, which opened in 2002, consist of two separate parks – upper (rooftop) and lower – connected by a stream.
 Within the garden are a variety of plants, paths, bridges, sculptures and sometimes ducks.
-However, it is the panorama view of the city that makes the garden so attractive.
+However, it is the panorama view of Warsaw that makes the garden so attractive to most visitors.

-Top Tip: The garden is open to be explored by the general public, however, the rooftop garden is only open from May through October.
+Top Tip: The rooftop garden is free to be explored by the general public, however, it is only open from May through October.

 Fryderyk Chopin Museum